-The final ingredients—high quality olive oil and fresh lemon juice—delivers healthy fat, and support for digesting the fat, in a one-two punch.
+The final ingredients—high quality olive oil and fresh lemon juice—deliver both a healthy fat, and support for digesting the fat, in a one-two punch.

-If you like arugula at all, then you have to try this ultra-simple recipe (just 6 ingredients) with your next lunch or dinner.
+If you like arugula at all, then you have to try this ultra-simple recipe (just 5 ingredients, not including salt) with your next lunch or dinner.
 You will thank me later.

 Arugula brings alkalinity and vital energy (prana) to the body.
 It is also balancing, rich in Omega 3s, fatty acids, and potassium.

 You’ll also get calcium, folate, and vitamins C, K, and A.